To make vSphere compute, memory, and storage resources available to VMware Cloud Director, you create a provider virtual data center (VDC).

 - Configure the network pool for this provider VDC.

 Option Description Create a default VXLAN Network Pool The system creates a VXLAN pool for this provider VDC.
 Select VXLAN Network Pool from list You select a network pool from a list so that you use a custom VXLAN pool based on a specific NSX transport zone.
-Select NSX-T Manager and Geneve Network pool You select a network pool from a list so that you use a custom VXLAN pool backed by an NSX-T Data Center transport zone.
+Select an NSX Manager and Geneve Network pool You select a network pool from a list so that you use a custom VXLAN pool backed by an NSX transport zone.
+No network pool If you are using vSphere networking resources, you can create a provider VDC without a network pool.

 - Review your choices and click Finish to create the provider VDC.